Queen Jeongsun (Danjong): Marriage

 In 1454, there was a selection (Gantaek) made for the future Queen Consort of Joseon.
+Lady Song, along with Lady Kim of the Sangsan Kim clan and Lady Gwon of the Andong Gwon clan, entered Changdeok Palace for the consort process.

-Lady Song was later sent a letter stating that she was chosen among the girls to become the king's consort.
+Lady Song was later sent a letter stating that she was chosen among the three girls to become the king's Queen consort.
+She later entered the palace with Lady Kim and Lady Gwon who would become the king’s concubines.

 On 19 February 1454 (January 22; lunar calendar), she married Yi Hong-wi (temple name: Danjong), the 6th Joseon monarch who was one year younger, when she was fifteen.
 As the king's primary consort, she was appointed as queen consort.
-Danjong was too young to rule the kingdom, and all political processes were controlled by the Chief State Councillor Hwangbo In and General Kim Jong-seo, who was Left State Councillor.
+Danjong was too young to rule the kingdom and had his older sister act as a guardian for him ever since both their parents died.
+Because the princess sided with Chief State Councillor Hwangbo In and General Kim Chongsŏ, who was Left State Councillor, all political processes were controlled by them as well.